bolorundurovj/TicTacToe/README.md

 # TicTacToe

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+This project is live at [Angular TicTacToe](https://tranquil-refuge-48297.herokuapp.com/) version 1.0.0.

 ## Development server